 Childcare is provided for free to all parent or guardian registrants.
 Any parent or guardian taking advantage of childcare must provide the following:

 - A written schedule for your child's medications, meals, naps, and any other special instructions.

 - Administration of all your child's medications and management of G-tube feedings.

 - Labeling your child's clothes, toys, and/or special equipment.

 - Any special equipment (stroller, porta-crib, highchair, wheelchair, etc.) and food or feeding equipment that may help your child feel more comfortable.

-Kitchen areas will be available for you to heat foods.
+Microwaves will be available for you to heat food.
 Emergency number on the day of the conference is the Administrator for Emergency Coverage hotline (617) 201-7512.